boucaron/Earthship/README.md

 ### Insulation
 - Windows needs to be well very insulated and probably having a metal film to reduce heat losses.
 Orientation, micro-climate of the location and shadows during the day due to trees for instance must be taking care, also the surface of the windows needs to be optimized.
 Having only windows on a side is a problem.
 For instance in a Warm Temperature Climate it will make sense to have few windows on the North.
 - The walls are mostly a kind of *rammed earth*, while providing Thermal mass it provides little insulation.
 Especially, the massive volume on the back of the house will act has a massive heat-sink during the winter in cold climates.
 A double wall with an insulator makes sense in such case, however using Tires prevents to choose the correct *width* for the inside walls providing the adequate Thermal mass while making it easy to heat-up during winter.
 Same comment for the floor insulation and the roof (on a case by case of course).
 Article: Design optimization of insulated cavity rammed earth walls for houses in Australia https://www.sciencedirect.com/science/article/abs/pii/S0378778814009396
-- No floor insulation, typically use a Polyurethane kind of material able to support compressive load.
+- No floor insulation, typically use an insulation material able to support compressive load.

 ### Angled Windows
 - Having angled windows optimized for Winter  means longer windows.
 Larger windows means: additional cost, additional heat losses.
-Additional ther issues for rain, snow and a lot of additional heat during the summer due to the orientation.
+Additional can be issues for the rain, the snow, additional cleanup needed and a lot of additional heat during the summer due to the orientation.

 ## Improvements